patbec/traefik-error-pages/README.md

 | `510`       | Not Extended                    |
 | `511`       | Network Authentication Required |

+> There are 2 different `404` error pages included, the first one is sent back when a service returns an HTTP error, the other when the reverse proxy cannot find a route.

 ## Trace

 The page has a trace string, which contains the following information as a Base64 string: